There are more spies, per capita, in Washington, DC, than any other city in the world. – Them/What They Said

-The card tracks your performance on interactive activities.
-Before you leave the museum you will be given a debriefing on how you performed.
+The card tracks your performance in interactive activities.
+Before you leave the museum, you will be given a debriefing on how you performed.
 Once your secret identity is intact, you will be invited into the Briefing Theater to watch a short film about spying.

 Stealing Secrets at the International Spy Museum

 The Stealing Secrets gallery includes tales of six spymasters throughout history, gadget makers, scientists, and engineers from the past and present.
 There are hundreds of inventions that were used to steal secrets on display.

 The next section, “Making Sense of Secrets,” is dedicated to explaining codes, analyses, and decision-making through interactive kiosks.

 There were a number of code-cracking, think like an analyst, and figure out how to decipher secret information kiosks throughout this area to help you complete the mission you received in the Briefing Center.
 Our 5-year-old loved this section the most, since he loves to use symbols to create secret messages.

 The Covert Action gallery has a large number of spying techniques that were used by leaders to secretly influence events abroad.
 It explores how some governments used propaganda, sabotage, and lethal action to influence historical events abroad.